 Whether you are a history buff or want to do something different in Quito, this blog post is for you!
-Rumipamba park is located in the city and is easy to reach either by public transportation or by car.
+Rumipamba park is located in the city and is easy to reach either by public transportation or car.

-We want to share with you some of the highlights of this archeological park in this blog post.
+We want to share with you some of the highlights of this archeological Park in this blog post.
 (Remember to book a week ahead of time your tour, details at the bottom of the blog post)

 Upon arrival, we met our guide, who led us on a two-hour tour through the museum and ruins.
 We were immediately transported back in time to pre-Incan culture in the city of Quito.